ducakar/TextureReplacer/README.md

 ## Known Issues ##

+* TextureReplacer does not detect suit type switch when done via clothes hanger.
+* Switching suit type via GUI needs at least two scene reloads before it is correctly applied.
+* There are some lighting-related artefacts when using normal maps on heads since head meshes do not have correct tangents and binormals.
 * Reflections:
   - Reflections have some strange effect on physics and mouth stuttering.
   - Reflections disable part highlighting along reflective surfaces.
   - Only the top face of the atmospheric skybox is reflected.
-* Switching suit type (default, vintage, future) during flight needs two flight scene reloads before it is fully applied on EVA Kerbal models.
 * Issues with other plugins:
   - EVE clouds are not reflected at certain altitudes.
   - Ship Manifest crew transfers reset Kerbals to default textures (restored on